andrewMacmurray/haskell-elm-architecture/README.md

 A Haskell program to mimic the Elm Architecture

 The `main` function runs a state loop where the user can enter a `message` via the command line.
 The `model` (a single `integer`) will update whilst performing any effects needed.
-It uses the `StateT` [monad transformer](http://book.realworldhaskell.org/read/monad-transformers.html) to combine stateful computations and IO together.
+It uses the `StateT` [monad transformer](http://book.realworldhaskell.org/read/monad-transformers.html) to combine stateful computations and IO.

 ### Installing and Running